Q&A: Kim Do-hoon on portraying the character Gang-hoon in Disney+’s ‘Moving’

 In terms of physical abilities, we are very different, but Gang-hoon as the class rep is similar to me.
 I used to take on leadership roles in school, including as the class rep, and I loved being a leader.
 Being an affectionate son to his mom is another similarity we share.

-With the release of Moving fast approaching, is there anything you’re looking forward to audiences experiencing?
+With the release of Moving fast approaching, is there anything you’re looking forward to experiencing?

 I’m sure some viewers might be drawn in by the story’s superpowers, but they’re only a part of what Moving is about.
 This story has a lot of human elements, which makes it a very well-balanced series.
 There’s going to be so much to enjoy.